weymanator/app_center_client/README.md

 # Getting Started

-Downlod or clone this repo, then type in your terminal
+Download or clone this repo, then type in your terminal.

 ```bash
 npm install